SeraphRoy/SeraphRoy.github.io/_posts/2019-01-18-Recursive-Programs.md

 * content
 {:toc}

+# Partial Functions

 System $T$, $F$ are total languages.

-PCF (Programming Language for Computable Functions) (By Gordon Plokin) - E. col. of partial languages.
+PCF (Programming Language for Computable Functions) (By Gordon Plotkin) - E. col. of partial languages.

 Idea: Extending the theory of computability to _HIGHER TYPE_.
 Standard computability courses only talk about computation over $\mathbb{N}$, but nothing beyond that.